 On

-Specifies wether or not the material has subsurface light penetration.
+Specifies whether or not the material has subsurface light penetration.

 Transmittance